 Children are at high risk of getting the flu and developing flu-related complications.
 So it’s important for children and parents to get vaccinated.
 Each year, about 20,000 children younger than 5 are hospitalized from flu complications, such as pneumonia.

-The Centers for Disease Control and Prevention recommends vaccination for everyone 6 months or older.
+The Centers for Disease Control and Prevention recommends vaccination for everyone 6 months or older, with rare exception.
 It is especially important that young children and children with long-term health conditions get vaccinated.

 Steps for Prevention

 You can also help prevent the flu by:

 - Covering coughs and sneezes with a tissue.
 Throw the tissue in the trash after you use it.

 - Staying away from people who are sick.

 - Washing hands often with soap and water.
 If soap and water are not available, use an alcohol-based hand rub.